Fixed Index Annuity Rate Spreads

 Key Takeaways

-Indexed Annuities and the Role of Interest Rate Spread
+Fixed Index Annuities and the Role of Interest Rate Spread

-An indexed annuity’s returns are tied to the performance of a specified market index, such as the Dow Jones Industrial Average (the Dow), the S&P 500 or the Nasdaq Composite, and interest is credited periodically based on changes in the index of focus.
+A fixed index annuity’s returns are tied to the performance of a specified market index, such as the Dow Jones Industrial Average (the Dow), the S&P 500 or the Nasdaq Composite, and interest is credited periodically based on changes in the index of focus.
 Beyond this foundational construct, there are various interest crediting methods and pricing components that influence how much interest an annuity will earn

 A prominent component is the interest rate spread, which can be characterized as a hurdle that must be cleared before interest is credited to an annuity.
 Read on for additional context on this important contractual feature.

+“Annuity crediting amounts can vary from company to company and may change based on the underlying index chosen.
 One suggestion I consistently offered clients was to back-test or model how an annuity would have performed in multiple past market environments.
 This ensures a comprehensive understanding of what is possible with a given product.
-The specific crediting methods may yield vastly different results than the underlying indices themselves over a multi-year period.
-By evaluating performance in good markets, bad markets and flat markets, you can gain a well-rounded view.

 How Does an Interest Rate Spread Work on an Annuity?